 It is my priority to maintain as COVID secure a practice as possible and I have undertaken a thorough risk assessment.
-A temperature check and medical enquiry, clear sanitisation procedures and adequate natural ventilation of the therapy room will be part of every session; all clients (over age 11) will need to wear a face covering.
+Clear sanitisation procedures and adequate natural ventilation of the therapy room will be part of every session.
 Please note that despite best efforts these measures cannot entirely eliminate any risk, and it is important that you consider this risk to you and your loved ones before agreeing to meet in person.
 Finally, do take a look at the short sandtray video at the end of my profile, put together at the start of the pandemic, that I hope will still be supportive for parents to view.

 How can I help?